MicroEJ/docs/SDKUserGuide/heapAnalyzer.rst

 You now have the ``.hex`` file and need to extract the Heap dump.

-Otherwise:
-   - Dump the entire memory where MicroEJ runtime and code sections are linked.
-   - Generate the :ref:`VEE memory dump script <generate_vee_memory_dump_script>` to dump all required sections.
+- Otherwise, dump all MICROEJ VEE heaps.
+See :ref:`VEE memory dump <generate_vee_memory_dump_script>` for how to generate a script for your debugger that dumps all required sections.

 You then have to merge all ``.hex`` files into a single one for the next step.